 Click on the boxes to the right of the page.
 They will open up and show you some of the symptoms that relates to that reflex.
 Many are seen in classrooms, in businesses, in sports and in performing arts.
 The symptoms can be improved using this programme, and at any time of life.
-The earlier this is done, children will have a better opportunity to succeed through the various stages of their education.
+The earlier this is achieved the better the opportunity children will have to succeed through the various stages of their education.